hannahdesmond/mastery-curriculum/chapter7/README.md

 string.split("")
 ```

-We've already seen that we can `join` arrays that are split.
-This gives us some power to manipulate strings:
+We've already seen that we can send the `join` method to arrays.
+The array will return a concatenation of its elements.
+Therefore, combining `split` and `join` gives us some power to manipulate strings:

 ```eval-ruby
 bad_string = "Why|am|I|so|hard|to|read"